emer/gosl/README.md

 //gosl: end <filename>
 ```

 to bracket code to be processed.
-Everything is copied into `shaders` subdirectory created under the current directory where the command is run, using the filenames specified in the comment directives.
+The resulting converted code is copied into a `shaders` subdirectory created under the current directory where the `gosl` command is run, using the filenames specified in the comment directives.
 Each such filename should correspond to a complete shader program, or a file that can be included into other shader programs.
+Code is appended to the target file names in the order of the source .go files on the command line, so multiple .go files can be combined into one resulting HLSL file.

-use:
+For the `main` HLSL function, global variables, to `#include` another `.hlsl` file, or other HLSL specific code, use the following comment directives:
 ```
 //gosl: hlsl <filename>